hieu-ht/sui-indexer/sui-ingest/swap/README.md

 ## Ingest SUI event and indexing Swap

-We ingest SUI Swap event and then index to Postgres DB
+We ingest Sui Swap event and then index to Postgres DB

 Currently support
 - Aftermath Finance